 The black walnut is a native tree of North America.
 Black walnuts are smaller, harder, and more pungent than the English walnuts sold in grocery stores.
-The hulls without the meaty kernels inside are used in herbal medicine.
+The hulls without the meaty kernels inside are used in traditional herbalism.
 Black walnut trees exude a sap that discourages growth of competing plants over their roots.

 The powdered hull.

 Tinctures, pastes and slurries.
 Up to 1 teaspoon of the herb 3 times a week taken internally as a tea.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.